Classic Victoria Sponge Cake

 Instructions

-- In a large mixing bowl, cream the margarine and caster sugar until light and fluffy
+- In a large mixing bowl, cream the margarine (or butter) and caster sugar until light and fluffy.300 grams Margarine or unsalted butter, 300 grams Caster sugar

-- Add the eggs one at a time, mixing well after each.
+- Beat in the eggs one at a time, mixing well after each addition.3 large Eggs

-- Divide the cake mixture evenly between the tins and bake for 40-45 minutes until risen, golden on top and a toothpick inserted in the middle of the cake comes out clean.
+- Divide the mixture evenly between the tins.
+Bake for 40-45 minutes until the cakes are risen, golden and the sponge springs back when pressed in the middle.

-- Leave to cool for 15 minutes in the tin, before turning out onto a wire rack and cooling completely.
+- Leave to cool for 15 minutes in the tin, then turn out onto a wire rack and cool completely.

-- Whip the cream using an electric whisk until it reaches soft peaks (this will take roughly 5 minutes).
-The texture should look like soft, pillowy clouds.
+- Whisk the cream using an electric whisk until it reaches soft peaks (this will take roughly 5 minutes).
+The texture should look like soft, pillowy clouds.200 millilitres Double cream

 - Place one of the cake layers on a cake stand or plate.
 If the cake has domed on top, use a sharp knife to trim off the top and make the cake flat.

 - Spread the jam on top.
 Don't take the jam right to the edge of the cake otherwise it will spill over when you add the cream and the second cake.
-You want to leave roughly 1inch around the edge.
+You want to leave roughly 1inch around the edge.2-3 tablespoons Strawberry jam

 - Spread the whipped cream on top.
 Again, leave roughly 1inch around the edge.